 In e-commerce, you need to focus on speed and convenience, as online customers expect quick reactions and prompt answers.

-90% of customers say that an “immediate” response is “essential or very important” whenever they ask a query to their customer reps.
+According to HubSpot, 90% of customers say that an “immediate” response is “essential or very important” whenever they ask a query to their customer reps.
 It’s important to note that 60% of consumers define “immediate” as 10 minutes or less.

 Though it is vital to let customers reach your customer service reps via multiple channels, it is not enough.
 You should find a balance between speed and convenience.

 At the same time, be upfront on your website.
 It’s frustrating when you reach out to a company, and they don’t tell you how long it will take to receive a response.

 You could be wasting time looking for answers elsewhere or waiting for days to hear back.
 Be clear on your website about your average response time — and make sure to meet it.

 5. Reduce redundancies and customer friction

 Customers say that the most frustrating aspect of getting customer service help is having to repeat themselves to more than one customer support agent.

 Prevent this by incorporating an omnichannel communication strategy that lets a customer service rep view all the ways a client has connected and interacted.

 If a client feels like you are unable to truly, and consistently solve their issue, they will find a brand that does.